appsody/stacks/incubator/kitura/README.md

     cd my-project
     appsody init kitura
     ```
-    This will initialize a Kitura project using the default template.
+    This initializes a Kitura project using the `default` template.

 2. After your project has been initialized you can then run your application using the following command: